gregkdunn/ai-context-utilities/vscode_2/docs/presentation/how-i-ai.md

 ---

-Then for Extra Credit, Claude and I worked together to create a VSCode extension that automates the process of gathering context.
+Then for Extra Credit,

+Claude and I worked together to create a
+VSCode extension that automates the process of gathering context.

--  Parts are a bit rough around the edges, but it works!
+-  It's stil rough around the edges, but it works!

 **Demo the VSCode Extension**

+---

+<div class="_break"></div>

+---

+Fill the awkward silence

+## <span class="terminal-prompt">$</span> I asked the AI:

+**Tell me a Frontend Developer Joke:**

+**Q:** What's a frontend developer's favorite sandwich?
+**A:** One with lots of layers and proper DOM manipulation.

+### In conclusion, **Comedy** is still a safe career choice.

+---

+<div class="_break"></div>

+---

+This is v2:

+- v1 got out of control and was too complex

+- Just approved everything and let him run wild

+** I ended up with 600 broken tests and Claude build a Plugin Marketplace so I could open up my own store? **

 ---